-- SHOULD be used on messages sent in direct response to another message, - MUST NOT be used on manually-generated messages, - MUST NOT be used on messages generated by automatic or periodic processes.
+- SHOULD be used on messages sent in direct response to another message, - MUST NOT be used on manually-generated messages, - MUST NOT be used on messages generated by automatic or periodic processes, except for messages which are automatic responses to other messages.

-The "no" keyword may be used to explicitly indicate that a message was originated by a human.
+The "no" keyword MAY be used to explicitly indicate that a message was originated by a human, if for some reason this is found to be appropriate.

 Extension keywords may be defined in the future, though it seems unlikely.
-The syntax and semantics of such keywords must be published as RFCs and approved using the IETF Consensus process [N7].
+The syntax and semantics of such keywords must be published as RFCs and approved using the IETF Consensus process [N8].
 Keywords beginning with "x-" are reserved for experiments and use among consenting parties.
 Recipients of messages containing an Auto-Submitted field with any keyword other than "no" MAY assume that the message was not manually submitted by a human.